RohitSainju2022/InfoCom/README.md

 you an go in InfoCom Project and Clone.
-To Clone Open gitbash and clone the Project by git-clone https://github.com/RohitSainju2022/InfoCom.git you also need mssql for data manipulation as i have added a dummy data using seed. select InfoCom as startup Project and run the program and add /swagger for api documentation and swagger from the swagger you can check all the crud are working fine (getall,getbyid,insert,update and edit)
+To Clone Open gitbash and clone the Project by git-clone https://github.com/RohitSainju2022/InfoCom.git you also need mssql for data manipulation as i have added a dummy data using seed.
+To run the program checkout to develop (git checkout develop) i have added a develop branch and added other branch (Task-1,Task-2 upto 5) select InfoCom as startup Project and run the program and add /swagger for api documentation and swagger from the swagger you can check all the crud are working fine (getall,getbyid,insert,update and edit)

+If any problem comes
+feel free to contact me on linked in or +9779808311151 Thank You..